 It's hard to beat University of Southern California if you wish to study Economics.
 In addition to its bachelor's programs, University of Southern California offers graduate degrees in Economics.
-Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.
+University of Southern California is one of the largest schools in California.

 Duke University is one of the best schools in the country for Economics.
 In addition to its bachelor's programs, Duke University offers graduate degrees in Economics.
 The setting in a big urban center is wonderful for students seeking ample chances for networking, experience, and discovery.

 This school attracts the best of the best, and the average SAT score of applicants is typically around 1,455.
 About 92.2% of the instructors at this school are full-time and have regular office hours, so they will be more available to help.
 Videos from Duke could be a great way to get more information about the university.

 University of Michigan - Ann Arbor is among your best bets if you're planning on studying Economics.
 University of Michigan - Ann Arbor offers graduate degrees in economics for those interested in an advanced degree.
 With over 20,000 undergraduates, University of Michigan - Ann Arbor is among the biggest schools in the U.S..

 This college features a high freshman retention rate, with 97.0% of first-year students returning the next year.
 About 82.0% of the professors at U of Michigan have full-time hours, which means they should have enough time to focus on students in their class.
 Go on a virtual tour to explore U of Michigan.